Complex oscillatory patterns near singular Hopf bifurcation in a two time-scale ecosystem

-where $u=0$, $v=0$, and $w=0$ are the nontrivial $x$, $y$, and $z$-nullclines respectively.
+where $\phi=0$, $\chi=0$, and $\psi=0$ are the nontrivial $x$, $y$, and $z$-nullclines respectively.
 On rescaling $t$ by $\zeta$ and letting $s=\zeta t$, system $(\ref{nondim2})$ can be reformulated as

 where the overdot denotes differentiation with respect to the variable $s$.
 The variables $t$ and $s$ are referred to as the fast and slow time variables respectively.
 The parameter $\zeta$ can be regarded as the separation of time scales.
-We will use geometrical singular perturbation theory to analyze system $(\ref{nondim3})$ (or equivalently system $(\ref{nondim2})$).
-The foundation of such geometric approach to analyze systems with a clear separation in time scales was given by Fenichel \cite{F}.